 The China Garden conceptual designs were created by the husband and wife architect team from Changsha, Jennifer Junfang FAN 范俊芳 and Jon Youhua WEN 文友华 (Changsha Hunan Jianke Landscape Company, Ltd. 湖南建科园林有限公司), who worked with Alice Messer, senior landscape architect for St. Paul Parks & Rec (pictured below with Mike Hahm and Bryan Murphy of Parks & Rec, Weiming Lu, Bill Pesek, formerly with Parks & Rec, Linda Mealey-Lohmann, Bill Zajicek, and Romi Slowiak).

-The 9-foot sculpture by Changsha Master Artist Lei Yixin, entitled “Meditation,” was installed at Phalen Park and dedicated by Mayor Coleman.
-This sculpture was created in July 2006, when the US-China Peoples Friendship Association, Minnesota Chapter, invited Master Lei from China to participate in the St. Paul “Minnesota Rocks” Stone Carving Symposium.
-Master Lei is the artist who created the 30-foot Martin Luther King, Jr. Memorial “Stone of Hope” installed in Washington, D.C. and dedicated in 2011.
-Master Lei is a liaison between USCPFA-MN and the Minnesota China Friendship Garden Society and the Changsha and Hunan governments.
-Weiming Lu has a long history of building bridges between the U.S. and China and has been an Advisor to the China Garden Society since its inception.
+The China Friendship Garden forms a backdrop for the beautiful 7’6″ limestone sculpture entitled “Meditation” that was created by Changsha Master Artist Lei Yixin in June 2006 as part of Minnesota Rocks!
+International Stone Carving Symposium envisioned and produced by Public Art Saint Paul.
+PASP worked with US-China Peoples Friendship Association-MN Chapter Board members Larry Coleman and Jennie Hsiao to identify Master Lei as a potential artist for the Symposium.
+This sculpture was installed at Phalen Park and dedicated by Mayor Chris Coleman in July 2007.
+Master Lei is the artist who created the 30-foot Martin Luther King, Jr. “Stone of Hope” Memorial installed in Washington, D.C. and dedicated in 2011.
+Master Lei has remained a close friend of USCPFA-MN and the Minnesota China Friendship Garden Society and was instrumental in the signing of the 2015 sister parks agreement and the 2018 sister-city gift exchange between St. Paul and the Changsha City government and Changsha Yanghu Wetlands Park.
+Weiming Lu (pictured on left) has a long history of building bridges between the U.S. and China and has been an Advisor / Board Member to the China Garden Society since its inception.

 Recent Park Improvements